Skip to main content

 RGP and our family of brands—Veracity, On-Demand, and Countsy—know that tariff impact of supply chain aren’t happening in a vacuum.
 Financial modeling alone won’t fix supply chain challenges.
 That’s why our approach brings together Finance, Procurement, Supply Chain, and Risk subject matter experts so you get the full picture, not just pieces of it.

 Let’s talk.
 If you’re looking for a smarter way to navigate tariffs, one that helps you stay ahead instead of scrambling to adjust, we’ve got the team to help.
-Contact us today (anchor link to campaign form to learn how we can help you analyize supplier risk, optimize profitability, and build resilience in a shifting tariff environment.
+Contact us today to learn how we can help you analyize supplier risk, optimize profitability, and build resilience in a shifting tariff environment.